If you’d like to know how to become a copywriter (with no experience), you’ve come to the right place.

 It helps to specialize, so keep that in mind as you work on your copywriting career.

-Below, I’ll explain exactly how to get started as a copywriter.
+Below, I’ll explain exactly become a copywriter with no experience.
 Follow the process and you can replace your job, move to wherever the hell you want and live life on your terms.

 This will be quick.

-The secret to becoming a copywriter even if you have ZERO experience is…
+The secret to become a copywriter even if you have ZERO experience is…

 …there is no secret.